Friedrich Armand Strubberg

-Friedrich Armand Strubberg (born Fredèric Armand Strubberg, March 18, 1806 – April 3, 1889) was a merchant, physician, and pioneer colonist.
+Friedrich Armand Strubberg (born Frédéric Armand Strubberg, March 18, 1806 in Kassel, Germany – April 3, 1889 in Linsengericht, Germany) was a merchant, physician, and pioneer colonist.
 Born in Germany, Strubberg spent many decades in the United States.
 In Texas, he used the pseudonym Dr. Friedrich Schubbert.
 He designed the Vereins Kirche in Fredericksburg.
 Strubberg spent the last few decades of his life as an author in Germany.

 Family background and early life

-The man known in Texas as Dr. Friedrich Schubbert claimed to be of royal descent and was born Fredèric Armand Strubberg on March 18, 1806, in Kassel, Hesse, Germany.
+The man known in Texas as Dr. Friedrich Schubbert claimed to be of royal descent and was born Frédéric Armand Strubberg on March 18, 1806, in Kassel, Hesse, Germany.
 His father was tobacco merchant Henry Frédéric Strubberg, son of Frédéric Rodolphe Strubberg and Emilie Cordesse.
 Henry Strubberg was a grandson of Anna Amalie and her husband Christian Friedrich Strubberg.
-Fredèric's assertion to be a great-great-grandson of Frederick I of Sweden based on an alleged morganatic marriage between Frederick I and the widow of a General Count Wilmsdorf-Brevendorf in the years 1717–1720 and that Anna Amalie was an offspring of this marriage.
+Frédéric's assertion to be a great-great-grandson of Frederick I of Sweden based on an alleged morganatic marriage between Frederick I and the widow of a General Count Wilmsdorf-Brevendorf in the years 1717–1720 (which never occurred) and that Anna Amalie was an offspring of this marriage.
 An aristocratic family of the name Wilmsdorf-Brevendorf never existed.
 His mother was Frederique Elise of the aristocratic Marville family.
 Strubberg grew up in a house of wealth and privilege, groomed for a career in the mercantile business.